 - Remove the potatoes from the boiling water and let them cool off for a few minutes, long enough to be handled.
 Meanwhile rinse out the sauce pan and get it ready to use for the spinach artichoke dip.

-- Brush each smashed potato generously with the remaining 2 tbsp of olive oil and season with salt and pepper.
+- Brush each smashed potato generously with the remaining 2 tablespoon of olive oil and season with salt and pepper.

 - Place baking sheet in the oven and roast for 35-40 minutes, or until each smashed potato is golden-brown with crisp edges.

 - While the potatoes are roasting, prepare the dip.
-Add 1 1/2 tbsp olive oil to the sauce pan set over medium heat.
+Add 1 ½ tablespoon olive oil to the sauce pan set over medium heat.
 Add minced garlic and saute for 1-2 minutes.